Reveal of Inky Escape! (Craft Retreat)

 I can never turn down a good donut, how about you?
 I had so much fun creating this set with the Taylored Expressions Donut Days Cling & Clear Combo and decorating them!
 This was created with the February #TEMakerChallenge color combo and theme in mind when putting the set together.
 I’ve used both the TE Spearmint & Peaches ‘N Cream ink and cardstock for these.
 I’ve added some Chocolate Truffle, Toffee and White EP as well.

 To create the “donut box” on the card, I’ve stamped the TE Argyle stamp only without using the stencils and then I’ve cut it out with the TE Box Top Stacklets die to give the frame look for the donuts to be placed in!
-(Note the small treat container was decorated on the front with the left over middle piece from the frame…so save everything!)
+(Note the small treat container was decorated on the front with the left-over middle piece from the frame…so save everything!)
 I then took the stamped frame and ran the TE Pierced Lattice Cutting Plate over it for an added design.
 To assemble the box of donuts, I took a piece of tissue paper, crumpled it up and glued the decorated donuts together over it.
 The back of the frame with foam tape was then centered over the donuts so it was popped up.
 I ripped the excess tissue paper and attached the card together.
 I used some of the TE Peaches ‘N Cream cardstock and white heat embossed the TE Mini Strips Donut Worry and cut them out with the TE Mini Strips die.

 FOR THE TREAT HOLDER –

 I found this really fun video tutorial for a Hand Sanitizer PocketBac box container using my envelope punch board.
 (CLICK NAME FOR THE TUTORIAL!)
 I always love finding new ways to use a tool I have especially in a totally different way than what it was intended for!
-I didn’t wrap decorative paper around mine like she did, but like I mentioned above, I saved the center of the cut out frame and cut it down to size to decorate the front.
+I didn’t wrap decorative paper around mine like she did, but like I mentioned above, I saved the center of the cut-out frame and cut it down to size to decorate the front.
 I took one of the sentiments and donuts left over from the card, wrapped some twine around it and tied it so the bow is centered inside the donut hole.

 I do love me a good pun…so please feel free to pun away my friends!!😅 Maybe you can come up with a “hole in one”!